ourmaninamsterdam/sass-mediaqueries/README.md

 ### Usage

-Carry on building mobile first, but when you reach for the media queries, instead of using the CSS3 `@media (only screen...)` expressions, you `@include` the Sass `media-query` mixin below:
+Carry on building mobile first, but when you reach for the media queries, instead of using the CSS3 `@media only screen and (...)` expressions, you `@include` the Sass `media-query` mixin below:

 ```scss
 @include media-query( wide ){